 - By casting votes at a general meeting of the shareholders

-A written resolution is often the quickest and most convenient option for smaller companies because there is no need to arrange and attend a general meeting, which can be time consuming.
-Each shareholder will simply be provided with a copy of the updated articles to review.
-If the shareholders are happy with the changes, they will provide their approval by signing the resolution.
+A written resolution is often the quickest and most convenient option for smaller companies because there is no need to arrange and attend a general meeting, which can be time-consuming.
+Each member will simply be provided with a copy of the updated articles to review.
+If they are happy with the changes, they will provide their approval by signing the resolution.

-The special resolution should be delivered to Companies House within 15 days of the written resolution, together with a copy of the new articles of association.
+A copy of the special resolution should be delivered to Companies House within 15 days of being passed, together with a copy of the new articles of association.

-When a written resolution is unsuitable, which is often the case when companies have multiple shareholders, you can change the articles by passing a special resolution at a general meeting.
+When a written resolution is unsuitable, which is often the case when companies have multiple members, you can amend a company’s articles of association by passing a special resolution at a general meeting.
 There are a number of steps required to pass a special resolution in this way:

 - The company director(s) will call a general meeting, either of their own volition or upon receiving requests from members holding at least 5% of the company’s paid up shares

-- The director(s) will send notice of the meeting to all shareholders at least 14 days in advance, stating the time, date, place, and purpose of the meeting
+- The director(s) will send notice of the meeting to all members at least 14 days in advance, stating the time, date, place, and purpose of the meeting

-- The shareholders will attend the general meeting, discuss the proposed changes to the resolution, and provide their votes by way of a poll or show of hands
+- The members will attend the general meeting, discuss the proposed changes to the resolution, and provide their votes by way of a poll or show of hands

-- If a majority of at least 75% of the voting shares are cast in favour of the proposed changes, the resolution is passed
+- If a majority of at least 75% of votes are cast in favour of the proposed changes, the resolution is passed

 - The directors note that a special resolution has been passed and agree to send a copy of the amended articles to Companies House